stormpath/stormpath-django/README.md

 * Note that an account on Stormpath can be disabled, enabled, locked and unverified.
 When a user is created or updated, the is_active field is set to True if the Stormpath account is enabled and False if otherwise.

-* The user will never be deleted from Django database even if he/she was deleted from Stormpath

-* The `is_staff`/`is_superuser` fields aren't changed so a user won't be able to log into Django Admin unless set manually or by other auth backends

 ## Usage